The sun is out and it is wont that thoughts naturally revolve around cooking and eating alfresco.

 Next, add cold water until you achieve a pourable consistency, then pop it in the fridge until ready to serve.
 Pour into a tall glass with ice and rosemary sprigs which add a sophisticated herbal lift to it.
 And probably a wedge of lime for the presentation.

 If you prefer, you can also bring a mango into the picture, especially if you find the complex sweetness of papaya overpowering – at the before-blending-papaya juncture.
-Make sure it is well ripen.
+Make sure it well ripens.

 The result will blow you away.
 This agua fresca is an incredibly healthy way to hydrate on those long summer nights.